 This practice keeps data on you relating to who you are, where you live, what you do, your family, possibly your friends, your employers, your habits, your problems and diagnoses, the reasons you seek help, your appointments, where you are seen and when you are seen, who by, referrals to specialists and other healthcare providers, tests carried out here and in other places, investigations and scans, treatments and outcomes of treatments, your treatment history, the observations and opinions of other healthcare workers, within and without the NHS as well as comments and aide memoires reasonably made by healthcare professionals in this practice who are appropriately involved in your health care.

 This information is publicly available on the Information Commissioners Office website www.ico.org.uk

 The practice is registered with the Information Commissioners Office (ICO).

 For more information about how we process and use your data please read the Practice Fair Processing Privacy Notice below:

-Practice Fair Processing - Privacy Notice September 2018 (.docx)
+Practice Fair Processing - Privacy Notice September 2018 (DOCX, 38KB)

 Objections / Complaints

-Should you have any concerns about how your information is managed at the surgery, please contact Gillian Furness our Practice Manager and our named Data Protection Officer.
+Should you have any concerns about how your information is managed at the surgery, please contact Gillian Nodding our Practice Manager and our named Data Protection Officer.

 If you are happy for your data to be extracted and used for the purposes described in this privacy notice then you do not need to do anything.
 If you have any concerns about how your data is shared then please contact the practice manager.